sunsided/rust-measurements/README.md

 The crate contains few features to disable or enable certain functionalities:

-* std
+* `std`
-    * Enables functionality that Rust std library provides instead of using libm for some maths functions
+    * Enables functionality that Rust standard library provides instead of using `libm` for some math functions
 * from_str
     * Allows creating measurement units from string input